NixOS/nixpkgs/doc/haskell-users-guide.md

 Haskell package that's built inside of nix-shell but run outside of that environment.

-I suppose we could try to remedy the issue by wrapping `stack` or `cabal` with a script that tries to find those kind of implicit search paths and makes them explicit on the "cabal configure" command line.
-I don't think anyone is working on that subject yet, though, because the problem doesn't seem so bad in practice.

-You can remedy that issue in several ways.
+You can remedy this issue in several ways.
+The easiest is to add a `nix` section to the `stack.yaml` like the following:

+    nix:
+      enable: true
+	  packages: [ zlib ]

+Stack's Nix support knows to add `${zlib}/lib` and `${zlib}/include` as an `--extra-lib-dirs` and `extra-include-dirs`, respectively.
+Alternatively, you can achieve the same effect by hand.
 First of all, run

     $ nix-build --no-out-link "<nixpkgs>" -A zlib
     /nix/store/alsvwzkiw4b7ip38l4nlfjijdvg3fvzn-zlib-1.2.8